 Thompson Beach is relatively close to Adelaide and is an ideal short day trip option.
 It has a wide sandy tidal beach that’s popular with fisherfolk for whiting and blue swimmer crab raking.
 You can drive onto the beach but you won’t get far and there’s really nowhere to go anyway.

-As this is a bit of a short trip, you might like to explore St Kilda, just off Port Wakefield Road at Waterloo Corner.
+This is a bit of a short trip so you might like to explore St Kilda.
+St Kilda is south of Thompsons Beach and also just off Port Wakefield Road at Waterloo Corner.
 It has a pub, a kiosk, a massive adventure playground and a mangrove boardwalk.
-All stuff to make it a full day trip if you like.
+There’s heaps of things to do at St Kilda.
+You can then make it a full day trip if you like.

-This is one road trip you might want to make sure to pack lunch and hats and sunscreen for as there are no shops at Thompson Beach with only a few shelters and some basic toilets.
+This is one road trip you might want to make sure to pack lunch and hats and sunscreen.
+There are no shops at Thompson Beach.
+There’s also little shelter and basic toilets.